THE 2020 ANNUAL KUMQUAT FESTIVAL WILL TAKE PLACE ON SATURDAY, JANUARY 25, 2020.

 While In Dade City …

 One of our favorite Authentic Florida destinations is Dade City.
-This unhurried, laid-back Florida town with immense southern charm combines history, hospitality and farm-to-table cuisine to deliver visitors a tasty dose of authentic Florida.
+This unhurried, laid-back Florida town with immense southern charm combines history, hospitality, and also farm-to-table cuisine to deliver visitors a tasty dose of authentic Florida.
 It’s truly like going back in time, but with wifi and other present-day amenities.
-Whether you experience Dade City during the festival or another time after the event, there are some things you won’t want to miss.
+Whether you experience Dade City during the Dade City Kumquat Festival or another time after the event, there are some things you won’t want to miss.

 Historic Dade City Courthouse